Scronkfinkle/quick-secrets/lib/quick-secrets/web/views/about.md

 ```

 ## Generating a secret using a token
 To generate a secret, a JSON object needs to be sent to the **/secret** endpoint as a POST, with the following keys:
 **secret**
-**password**
+**passphrase**

 Example:
 ```
-curl -d '{"secret":"my secret phrase", "password":"my secret password"}' -H "qsecret-token: access_token" -X POST mysite.com/secret
+curl -d '{"secret":"my secret phrase", "passphrase":"my secret passphrase"}' -H "qsecret-token: access_token" -X POST mysite.com/secret
 ```

 If the authentication suceeds, a resulting JSON will come with a **status** and **digest** field.
 The digest field will return a SHA2 hash which can be used to resolve the secret URL.
 The URL can be resolved by appending the digest to the end of the URL with the secret endpoint.